Pretty Woman: Box office

 In its opening weekend, the film was at number one at the US box office, grossing $11,280,591 and averaging $8,513 per theater.
 Despite dropping to number two in its second weekend, it grossed more with $12,471,670.
 It returned to number one at the US box office in its sixth weekend and was number one for three weeks.
 It was in the Top 10 movies in the US for 16 weeks.
 In Australia, it was number one for 12 weeks and was number one for nine consecutive weeks in the UK.
 As of September 29, 2009, it has grossed $178,406,268 in the United States and $285,000,000 in other countries for a total worldwide gross of US$463,406,268.
 It was the fourth highest-grossing film of the year in the United States and Canada and the third highest-grossing worldwide.
-The film was Disney's highest-grossing film ever, surpassing Three Men and a Baby, and remains Disney's highest-grossing R-rated release.
+The film was Disney's highest-grossing film ever, surpassing Three Men and a Baby.
+It was also Disney's highest-grossing R-rated release until Deadpool & Wolverine surpassed it in 2024.
+It is the fourth-highest grossing romantic comedy film to date.